EMBL-Design-Language/Springboard/information-architecture.md

 ## Requirements

-From the above we can draw requirements on what the IA must provide:
+From the above we can draw three major requirements on what the IA must provide:

+### 1. Extreme flexibility: Impact on structures

+The mix of facets presented will vary across each content item (microsite, service, homepage, brochure).

-1. Extreme flexibility: Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
+Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
     - No website sub-page lock in: Navigation must allow easy transition between areas (i.e. from "Rome research" to "Heidelberg research")
     - Always point to the "mothership": EMBL's diversified (silo) nature means a user may navigate down to (or enter from) a distant brand sub-point (i.e. Ensembl) and a user should always be able to traverse the chain back to EMBL.
 Both navigationally and branding-wise
-1. Content maps to user needs: the facets used by content can reveal target users (once we identify our target user types)
-    - Goals: we can map the content -> users -> goals.
-These should be trackable (this is easier with web analytics, but not impossible in print)
-1. Support multiple relationships: Many sub-pages have a plethora of relationships, from collaborators, funders, parent organisations, to endorsements.
-We need a structured and visually semantic/intuitive way to represent these.

-### 1. Extreme flexibility: Impact on structures

-The mix of facets presented will vary across each content item (microsite, service, homepage, brochure).

 As user needs vary we must shift the presentation order of each facet and some content will be location specific:
 - a list of structural researchers;